American Period Furniture

 How I Work

-American Heritage Furniture Co. operates as a design-led custom furniture workshop.
+American Heritage Furniture Co. operates as a design-led furniture workshop.

-I serve as the designer and master craftsman for each commission, working directly with clients and designers from initial concept through final construction.
+Each commission is developed and built by hand, working directly with designers and private clients from initial concept through final construction.

-This direct working relationship ensures that proportion, joinery, material selection, and finish are considered with intention at every stage of the process.
+This direct process ensures that proportion, joinery, material selection, and finish are considered with intention at every stage.

 The Nature of the Work